Frequently Asked Questions:

 Do you only serve domestic customers?

 – I resurface all types of bathtubs.
 Please send a picture, and I will help.
-If you still want to know what is the material, here is a simple test.
+If you still want to know what the material is, here is a simple test.
 Take a small magnet – if it holds to the side of a bath it’s made from iron, or it’s a pressed steel.

 Plastic (Acrylic) unit is made from fiberglass, Gelcoat or different types of resin – again I can resurface all of it unless the structure of a bath is damaged so severely that I can’t warranty it will last.

-Can you repair a porcelain sink that is having a hole?
+Can you repair a porcelain sink that has a hole?

 – In most cases, you’ll be surprised what can be restored.
 Often the damage looks very bad, but modern methods and products are proving that you can repair almost any hard surface around the household.
 Please, challenge me.
 I will have another set of pictures for the portfolio, and you will save some money by not replacing your unit.